aleshaleksey/fansys23/02-base-rules.md

 ["Heat sense"](06-abilities.md#heat-sense-i-v), ["Life sense"](06-abilities.md#life-sense-i-vi), ["tremor sense"](06-abilities.md#tremor-sense-i-vi) and ["blind sight"](06-abilities.md#blind-sight-i-vi) negate some aspects of blindness, each under specific circumstances (see the specific sections for details).

 ["Concealment"](04-combat.md#cover-and-concealment) gives entities a chance to hide from ordinary sight, but usually not a guarantee.
 Likewise, light concealment grants a 1/6 miss chance, while heavy concealment provides a 2/6 miss chance.
 Full concealment gives a 4/6 miss chance for close (melee) attacks and 5/6 miss chance for ranged attacks (blindness/invisibility gives full concealment).

+Special senses may negate conventional concealment.
+For example, heat sense allows one to see in the dark, and "tremor sense" can even detect targets behind solid objects.
+However, they may suffer from strange forms of concealment.
+For example, "heat sense" might be useless if the ambient temperature is equal to the body temperature of that which one is looking for.
+Likewise, it may be possible to hide from "tremor sense" in locales with a lot of noise or other vibrations.

 ___
 #### Hearing